pallets/quart/docs/flask_extensions.rst

 Caveats
 -------

-Flask extensions that try to access some parts of the request body will fail, as these methods are asynchronous - only the form and file properties are available in a synchronous form.
+Flask extensions must use the global request proxy variable to access the request, any other access e.g. via :meth:`~quart.local.LocalProxy._get_current_object` will require asynchronous access.
 To enable this the request body must be fully received before any part of the request is handled, which is a limitation not present in vanilla flask.

 Trying to use Flask alongside Quart in the same runtime will likely not work, and lead to surprising errors.

+Note that the flask extension must be limited to creating routes, using the request and rendering templates.
+Any other more advanced functionality may not work.